Creating a Kitchen Breakfast Bar Using Solid Wood Countertops

 Whichever breakfast bar ‘type’ you’d like to opt for, all of our hardwood timbers are perfectly suited to creating a breakfast bar countertop – though they may need bespoke customisations to suit your kitchen layout.

 Our skilled fabrication team offer a worktop cutting service by which we can customise our wood, laminate or Earthstone surfaces to meet the requirements of any bespoke breakfast bar worktops.
 Whether your breakfast bar would benefit from a smooth edge profile, semi-circular ellipse end or a radius to round-off harsh corners, our team offer a selection of services that can help create a breakfast bar that’s a perfect fit for your kitchen.

 Thanks to our Online Bespoke Worktop Tool you can design, price and order your own breakfast bar worktop from the comfort of your home; or, alternatively, please feel free to email your design to our fabrication team, who will then review your requirements and discuss your order with you prior to producing an accurate fabrication diagram.

-Please note: this guide was originally published on 27th January 2016 and has been updated on the 23rd November to include additional information.
+Please note: This guide was originally posted on 27th January 2016 and was updated on 23rd November 2017 to include additional information.